akka/akka-quickstart-scala.g8/docs/src/main/paradox/index.md

     For example, if you extracted the project to your root directory, from the root directory, enter:
     `cd akka-scala-seed`

-1. Enter `./sbt` on OSX/Linux or `sbt-dist/bin/sbt.bat` on Windows to start sbt.
+1. Enter `./sbt` on OSX/Linux or `sbt.bat` on Windows to start sbt.

     sbt downloads project dependencies.
 The `>` prompt indicates sbt has started in interactive mode.